vedi/knowledge-base/src/documents/samples/heroiclabs.html.md

         // score.
         if (session != null) {

-            // Finally, report the score to GameUp!
+            // Finally, report the score to Heroic Labs!
-            // Note: GameUp prefers whole numbers as score values, but they
+            // Note: Heroic Labs prefers whole numbers as score values, but they
             // can represent anything.
 For example for a Soomla score of
-            // 10.25 you might submit to GameUp the value 1025. long latestScore = (long) score.Latest;
+            // 10.25 you might submit to Heroic Labs the value 1025. long latestScore = (long) score.Latest;
-            session.UpdateLeaderboard("gameup-leaderboard-id", latestScore, (Rank rank) => {
+            session.UpdateLeaderboard("heroic-labs-leaderboard-id", latestScore, (Rank rank) => {

               // Now we might do something with the rank, such as notify the
               // user if they've got a new best rank.